realB12/CRYPTO/b$/GLOSSAR/T/Transaction/Transaction.md

 ### 2. Extended Marker and Flag
 The next two fields of the example serialized transaction were added as part of the segregated witness (segwit) soft fork change to Bitcoin’s consensus rules.
 The rules were changed according to BIPs 141 and 143, but the extended serialization format is defined in BIP144.

-If the transaction includes a witness structure, the marker must be zero (0x00) and the flag must be nonzero.
+**If the transaction includes a witness structure, the marker must be zero (0x00) and the flag must be nonzero**.

 In the current P2P protocol, the flag should always be one (0x01); alternative flags are reserved for later protocol upgrades.

-If the transaction doesn’t need a witness stack, the marker and flag must not be present.
-This is compatible with the original version of Bitcoin’s transaction serialization format, now called legacy serialization.
+**If the transaction doesn’t need a witness stack, the marker and flag must not be present.** This is compatible with the original version of Bitcoin’s transaction serialization format, now called legacy serialization.

 In legacy serialization, the marker byte would have been interpreted as the number of inputs (zero).
 A transaction can’t have zero inputs, so the marker signals to modern programs that extended serialization is being used.
 The flag field provides a similar signal and also simplifies the process of updating the serialization format in the future.